SwiftGen/SwiftGen/Documentation/ConfigFile.md

 ## SwiftGen Configuration File

-In order to avoid invoking SwiftGen manually multiple times — one for each type of input / for each subcommand — and having to remember each flag and parameter to pass every time, you can instead use a YAML configuration file to make it easier to configure SwiftGen.
+In order to avoid invoking SwiftGen manually multiple times — one for each subcommand — and having to remember each arguments to pass every time, you can instead use a YAML configuration file to configure everything.

-Simply create a YAML file named `swiftgen.yml` (typically at the root of your repository) with the structure described below to specify the subcommands to use and their various paths and options to use.
+Simply create a YAML file named `swiftgen.yml` at the root of your repository with the structure described below, then just run `swiftgen` (without any argument).

-Then when you run `swiftgen` without any subcommand or argument, it will look for a `swiftgen.yml` file in the current directory and use it to know which commands to run and with which arguments.
+> For more options (using a different file, checking your config file for errors…), see further below.

 ## Configuration File Format

-The configuration file is a YAML file which looks like this:
+The configuration file is a YAML file structured like this (example):

 ```yaml
 input_dir: Sources/Resources